Updated from its original posting on 2012-11-02

 We here at BabyPips.com believe that proper position sizing is THE single most important skill a trader should have.
 Yup, that’s right – it’s THAT critical!

-As discussed in the School of Pipsology, proper position sizing is a key element in risk management.
-And as I keep emphasizing, risk management can determine whether you live to trade another day or not.
+Simply put, position sizing is all about setting the correct amount of units to buy or sell a currency pair.
+It is a key element in risk management, which can determine whether you live to trade another day or not.
 It can keep you from risking too much on a trade and blowing up your account.

 Sure, when you bet big, you can win big.
 But what happens when you lose?
-You don’t need to be a brain surgeon to figure that one out – you lose big, too!
+Well, you don’t need to be a brain surgeon to figure that one out – you lose big, too.

 Without knowing how to size your positions properly, you may end up taking trades that are far too large for you.
 In such cases, you become highly vulnerable when the market moves even just a few pips against you.